Data migration#

 Note

-• Configuration migrations only include Scrutinizer application data and not system configurations.
-For example, a custom listening port defined in the admin menu will be migrated, but the corresponding port will not be opened on the system.
-In such cases, undo and re-apply the setting in Scrutinizer after the migration.
+• Configuration migrations only include Scrutinizer application data and not the system configuration.
+E.g., If a custom listening port was added via the Scrutinizer admin menu, that setting will be migrated, but the corresponding port will not be opened on the system.
+In such cases, undo and re-apply the setting in Scrutinizer after the migration to update the configuration.

-• Distributed cluster settings on the destination server are retained by default.
-These settings can also be migrated (while still preserving the destination server’s IP address and machine ID) using the --force_dist option as:
+• The distributed cluster configuration on the destination Scrutinizer server are retained by default.
+These settings can also be migrated (while still preserving the destination server’s IP address and machine ID) by including the --force_dist option as follows:

 scrut_util --migrate config --force_dist